Aldershot School: Music

-Other accomplishments
+Programs

+In 2019, Aldershot become the first school in Halton to begin the I-STEM program.
+The letters in I-STEM stand for Innovation, Science, Technology, Engineering, and Mathematics.
+The program is designed to take students through grades 9 to 12, allowing high schoolers to develop a wide variety of skills including engineering design, design thinking, entrepreneurial thinking, and global competencies, all within the framework of innovation.

 Aldershot is home to the ECO Studies program - a Specialist High Skills Major program in conjunction with the Royal Botanical Gardens, Ontario, which allows students to earn a specialized diploma.
 The ECO Studies program also runs an environmental leadership program for elementary students called "ECO Rangers", which has received exceptionally positive reviews from the elementary schools who have participated.